paulscallanjr/paulscallanjr/README.md

 ### I am a FCC-licensed Technician and hold several industry-standard certifications; as well as, completed several industry-specific Professional Education Certificate programs.

 ### I am a registered Partner, Developer, and avid Insider with Microsoft and a registered developer and a Local Guide (Level 6) with Google.
-Additionally, I am an active member of numerous industry think-tanks and advisory groups spanning a wide variety of subject-matter areas of focus and interest; as well as, an active industty-focused forums participant.
+Additionally, I am an active member of numerous industry think-tanks and advisory groups spanning a wide variety of subject-matter areas of focus and interest; as well as, an active industry-focused forums participant.

 ### 📫 How to reach me: ...
 I can be contacted (*ordered by preference):